koriym/Koriym.Attributes/README.md

 ```

 Then add constructor when annotation has properties.
-Following example works with both PHP8 attribute and `doctrine/annotations` in php7+.
+Following example works with both PHP8 attribute and `doctrine/annotations`.

 ```diff
 use Attribute;